Tencent/GAutomator/GAutomatorAndroid/doc/GAutomatorAndroid documentation_en.md

 *reporter.report(result,test_case_name, message="")* is used to record the result of a testcase.
 At the end of  script, runner.run calls _report_total () to output all the results to _wetest_testcase_result.txt.
 The GAutomator adds the call stack in addition to the output message and test_case_name.
 Name and message encoding needs to be consistent, if there is a Chinese case, use UTF-8 encoding format.
 *@report_wetest* is a function decorator indicating the function as a case by calling report.report internal.

-A sample integrating pytest is int testcase/test_pytestsample.py.
+A sample integrating pytest is in testcase/test_pytestsample.py.
-To use pytest (which means the entry is not main.py ), you have to write a runTest.sh to run it on wetest platform(see 2.3 for more details).
+To use pytest (which means the entry is not main.py ), you have to write a *runTest.sh*(see 2.3 for more details).

 ```shell
 #!/bin/bash